sergey-shandar/public/README.md

 - **[Personal Data Block Set](https://github.com/datablockset/blockset)**: a specialized data storage approach that places individuals at the helm of their data.
 - **[FunctionalScript](https://github.com/functionalscript/functionalscript)**: an optimized subset of ECMAScript (aka JavaScript), devised to tackle the challenges of distributed computing without adding to the learning burden.

 Sorry, I'm not hiring.
 However, if you want to build your own services and applications on top of a data block set, don't hesitate to contact me.
-The ecosystem is in its infancy, so there is a lot of space for growth.
+The ecosystem is in its infancy, so there is much room for growth.

 See also